Hiring Policies and Processes

 - The initial screening process will determine whether the candidate meets the minimum qualifications and any special qualifications for the position.

-- If a veteran meets minimum qualifications (and any special qualifications, if applicable) and submits the proper veteran’s preference documentation, then the veteran will receive an interview.
+- If a veteran meets minimum qualifications (and any special qualifications, if applicable) and has submitted the proper veterans’ preference documentation, then the veteran will receive an interview.

-- At the interview stage, when the order of candidates is established, the city will add five preference points to a veteran’s score and ten preference points to a disabled veteran’s score.
+- At every stage in the selection process, when the order of candidates is established, the city will add five preference points to a veteran’s score and ten preference points to a disabled veteran’s score.

 The law does not require that veterans be hired, only that they receive preference and should they be equal to or better than the top candidate they then be appointed to the vacant position.
 Upon written request the employer is required to provide the reasons for a decision not to appoint the veteran.